 My wife and I lived in Serbia between 2014-18.
 In 2017, we began to consider our options and explore other countries to live in which were a little more socially progressive than Serbia.
 The pieces began to fall into place.
 Firstly, we adore being by the sea.
 Secondly, it came to my attention that I’d be able to get confirmation Polish citizenship by descent.
 Thirdly, my wife prefers living in big cities.
-Hence, living in Gdańsk turned from an idea into reality within the space of two and a half years.
+Hence, the idea of living in Gdańsk turned into reality within the space of two and a half years.

 Early impressions of Gdańsk